 How do you make a pose sensational?
-You expand it and make it big.
+By expand your body and making it feel big.

 In one of the dance classes I took my instructor told me to be big.
-Those aren't his exact words (he was speaking in Chinese) but the meaning was to be big.
+Those aren't his exact words (he was speaking Mandarin) but the meaning was to be big.

 I've seen practicing dancers who move very well, but their ribcage sits on top of their pelvis like a sack of poo.
 The legs move beautifully and the arms are (surprisingly) held well, but the ribcage is collapsed.
 (I should clarify, this is social dancing, partner dances like waltz, tango etc).